Important For Kids:

 - Dogs on a leash may feel trapped or pressured to interact but not want to, so it’s important to acknowledge this and leave them be.
-Dogs behind fences or in crates (even if it’s your own dog) may feel territorial and it’s best to not let your child ever try and pet a dog through a fence or cage because this is a particularly dangerous situation to be bit in.
+Dogs behind fences or in crates (even if it’s your own dog) may feel territorial and it’s best to not let your child ever try to pet a dog through a fence or in a cage.

 - This also applies to dogs who are caring for puppies, sleeping or eating.
 Leave these dogs be as they are much more likely to get defensive and that can turn to aggression quickly.

 All of these rules can and should be applied even with your own dog at home and children (especially young ones) should never be left unattended to play with a dog.
 Even if you’d trust that dog with your life, it’s not worth putting your child or the dog at risk.
 It is also equally important to teach your dog and child how to respect one another.
 Even the nicest of dogs can get annoyed with a child pulling on their tail or ears, or poking their eyes, so make sure your child understands to be gentle and that your dog might need some space sometimes and that’s okay.
 Taking toys or food from a dog or rough housing can also lead to danger.

 If you’ve followed all these guidelines you’ve likely done your very best to make that dog feel comfortable and at ease.
 However because dogs don’t have the ability to tell us explicitly when something is wrong, there are physical signs that you can watch out for, and teach your child to recognize that may alert you to how a dog is feeling in a given situation.